streamdata-gallery-organizations/stripe/_listings/stripe/invoicesupcoming-get-openapi.md

       - Invoiceitem
     post:
       summary: Add Invoiceitems Invoiceitem
-      description: "Updates the amount or description of an invoice item on an upcoming invoice.
-Updating an invoice item is only possible before the invoice it\u2019s attached to is closed."
+      description: Updates the amount or description of an invoice item on an upcoming invoice.
+Updating an invoice item is only possible before the invoice it???s attached to is closed.
       operationId: postInvoiceitemsInvoiceitem
       x-api-path-slug: invoiceitemsinvoiceitem-post
       parameters: